aalto-trafficsense/public-transport-dataset/README.md

 * Activity recognition reporting interval 10s (request, in practice varies up to 180 seconds for power saving reasons)

-An average of 30% of the maximum number of points (one point every 10 seconds from each terminal) has been uploaded.
+An average of 30% out of the theoretical maximum number of points (which would be one point every 10 seconds from each terminal) has been included.

 ### Positioning inaccuracies